Alonso's blog

 Thoughts on ad-hoc polymorphism

 Generics functions are awesome.
-Doesn't matter where or how you define a generic function.
-It just works.
+It doesn't matter where or how you define a generic function, it just works.
 At some point, you will want to do things with the arguments.
-And, if you don't know anything about the arguments then you can't do anything with them.
-For this, you need ad-hoc polymorphism.
-Parametric and ad-hoc polymorphism are two sides of the same coin.
+But if you don't know anything about the arguments, you can't do anything with them.
+Ad-hoc polymorphism fixes this, parametric and ad-hoc polymorphism are two sides of the same coin.

 Unfortunately, ad-hoc polymorphism is messier than parametric polymorphism.

 There is an asymmetry between generic and overloaded functions.
-Generic just work.
+Generic functions just work.
 On the other hand, overloaded functions only exist for the types they are defined.
-So, if you use an overloaded function inside a generic function you must add a constraint that assures the overloaded function exists for the generic type.
+So, if you use an overloaded function inside a generic function, you must add a constraint that ensures an overload exists for the generic argument.

-Another asymmetry is that with overloaded functions you can have problems of coherence.
-You can have multiple overloaded functions for the same type.
-This means for example, if we have a hashmap, it could behave differently depending in what module the hashmap was created.
-Also, it could work incorrectly when passed to another module because the hash function could be different.
-This is way in Rust exists the orphan rule.
+Another asymmetry is that with overloaded functions, you can have problems of coherence. i.e. can exists multiple definitions of a function for the same types.
+This means for example, if we have a hashmap, it could behave differently depending in what module the hashmap was initialized.
+Also, it could work incorrectly when passed from one module to another because the hash function could be different.
+This is why orphan rule exists in Rust.

 Having said that, ad-hoc polymorphism is still useful.
-I will go about some approaches I have considered for the programming language I have been working on.
+We will go about some approaches I have considered for the programming language I am working on.

 Simplest possible ad-hoc polymorphism

-Probably the simplest way to implement ad-hoc polymorphism is to have an interface be a prototype that can be implemented for a type.
+Probably the simplest way to achieve ad-hoc polymorphism is to have interfaces be prototypes that can be implemented for types.

 interface add[t](left: t, right: t): t